jeog/TOSDataBridge/README.md

 ### Installation Details
 - - -

-1. Move the unzipped tos-databridge folder to its permanent location(our's is in C:/ for convenience.)
+1. Move the unzipped tos-databridge folder to its permanent location.
 If you change it in the future you'll need to redo some of these steps because the Service module relies on an absolute path.

 2. Determine the appropriate build you'll need: 32-bit(x86) or 64-bit(x64). ***Make sure you don't mix and match in future steps, python will automatically look for a version that matches its own build.***